 user_id), a unique identifier for the experiment, the variant the subject received, and a timestamp.
 You can also add optional subject properties such as browser or country.

 If you do not yet have assignment logs in your warehouse, see the Event Logging page.

 Then click Run, and the rows from that assignment table should appear in the bottom left.

 - Annotate the columns that you've selected from the data warehouse

 In case there's any ambiguity as to which properties the columns correspond to, we annotate them here.

 Your feature flag tooling may have logged additional data about the user, like what country they're from or which browser they're using.
-You can annotate these additional dimensions here, and they will show up under the Dimension SQL tab.
+You can annotate these additional properties here, and they will show up under the Entity Property SQL tab.